Introduction:

 Research Approach

-There are two types of research approach after deciding the paradigm of the report.
-As we have selected the Realism as our strategy.
-Following are the types of approach that we can use for this purpose.
+There are two types of research approaches after deciding the paradigm of the report.
+We have selected Realism as our strategy.
+The following are the approaches that we can use for this purpose.

 Inductive Approach

-Inductive approach depends on the subjective information, this implies this approach primarily relies upon the hypothesis part, and from this another idea is risen to figure out how to reach to the examination reason, this approach is normally center around your exploration questions and from the writing audit and late research the examination questions is addressed and investigates new marvels.
-This type of approach is purely factual and based on subjectivity rather on the objectivity.
+The inductive approach depends on subjective information; this implies this approach primarily relies upon the hypothesis part, and from this, another idea arises to figure out how to reach the examination reason; this approach normally centres around your exploration questions and from the writing audit and late research the examination questions is addressed and investigates new marvels.
+This type of approach is purely factual and based on subjectivity rather than objectivity.

-Based on the current topic we have chosen an inductive approach, and we remained subjective and factual.
-Realism was approached, and the real facts which are the results of general public thoughts were considered.
-Many of the facts were by public views.
-Biased information was avoided and the research conducted is based on the statistics of the leading bureaus.
+Based on the current topic, we have chosen an inductive approach, and we have remained subjective and factual.
+Realism was approached, and the real facts, which are the results of general public thoughts, were considered.
+Many of the facts were from public view.
+Biased information was avoided, and the research conducted was based on the statistics of the leading bureaus.
 We followed the top leading sites when we needed stats.
-Our research was formally based on the experience of people so we went to them to know their view and we remained unbiased in asking the question.
-Molded stats were avoided, and rough estimations were not considered to be a part of our report.
+Our research was formally based on the experiences of people, so we went to them to learn their views, and we remained unbiased in asking the questions.
+Moulded stats were avoided, and rough estimations were not considered to be a part of our report.

-Data were collected by a survey including a questionnaire including different questions related to substance misuse and counseling.
+Data were collected by a survey, including a questionnaire that included different questions related to substance misuse and counselling.
 Facts were taken from different websites where polling is done by people.
-The root of the problem was targeted, and many of the facts were taken in view which was in favor or against it.
+The root of the problem was targeted, and many of the facts that were in favour or against it were taken into view.

-Following steps should be followed for your report.
+The following steps should be followed for your report.
 The results obtained in our research are generalized, and they were generalized as the general people were the root of every finding.
-The findings were the statistics by a different organization which researched this broad topic.
-Most of the graphs were compared with the questionnaire to build the proper stats to express our view along with general public as well.
+The findings were the statistics of a different organization that researched this broad topic.
+Most of the graphs were compared with the questionnaire to build the proper statistics to express our views along with the general public.

 Research Ethics

 People involved in research should not reveal the information to others.
 Research ethics are very important when you are writing a report.
 Your facts should not be biased.
-Data should be protected as well as privacy is very important.
+Data should be protected, and privacy is very important.
 Avoid asking religious questions to the participants.

-These all ethics mentioned above were followed to conduct our research.
+All the ethics mentioned above were followed when conducting our research.

 Discussion: